Sebastien-Le/SensoryDataScience/chapters/chapter2.md

 <exercise id="1" title="From classes to categories and vice-versa">

-By definition, a class is "a set or category of things having some property or attribute in common and differentiated from others by kind, type, or quality".
-In the same way, a category is "a class or division of people or things regarded as having particular shared characteristics".
+By definition, a class is a set or category of things having some property or attribute in common.
+In the same way, a category is a class of people or things regarded as having particular shared characteristics.

-In this chapter, the notion of categories is first introduced using a survey in which people were asked about their perception of genetically modified organisms (GMO):
+In this chapter, the notion of categories is first introduced using a survey in which 135 participants were asked about their perception of genetically modified organisms (GMO):

 * Do you feel implicated in the debate about GMO (a lot, to a certain extent, a little, not at all)?